Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon HD 7790, which comes with a clock frequency of 1000 MHz and a GDDR5 memory frequency of 1500 MHz.
-It also uses a 128-bit bus, and makes use of a 28 nm design.
-It is made up of 896 SPUs, 56 Texture Address Units, and 16 Raster Operation Units.
+Compare that to the Radeon HD 7790, which features a clock frequency of 1000 MHz and a GDDR5 memory frequency of 1500 MHz.
+It also makes use of a 128-bit memory bus, and makes use of a 28 nm design.
+It is comprised of 896 SPUs, 56 Texture Address Units, and 16 Raster Operation Units.

 Display Graphs